These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to mention all joints affected

-Why: DC 5010 and its analogous rating criteria consider the number of joints involved.
+DC 5010 and its analogous rating criteria consider the number of joints involved.
 Underreporting affected joints can reduce the rating by failing to meet the threshold for 'two or more major joints' or 'two or more minor joint groups.'

-Do this instead: Before the exam, list every joint that causes you pain or limitation, even if it seems minor.
+Instead: Before the exam, list every joint that causes you pain or limitation, even if it seems minor.
 Mention all affected joints early in the interview.

 Impact: 20% threshold - requires 2+ major or 2+ minor joint groups